 “Fourteen is a pivotal age,” Melissa says.
 “It can be trying for some parents in this adjustment period.
 But it’s actually normal for a teenager to stop confiding, for example, which can be hard to accept as a parent, but it’s important to give them space to grow.”

-We can think back to our own teenage years and what seemed like the most important things back then.
-“We need to understand that the same need for peer acceptance still exists; manifested through ‘FOMO’ (Fear Of Missing Out), their obsession with selfies and social media,” Melissa says.
+“We need to understand that the same need for peer acceptance we experienced still exists; manifested through ‘FOMO’ (Fear Of Missing Out), their obsession with selfies and social media influencers,” Melissa says.

-It’s important that, at school, they are given the tools to be able to build healthy and positive relationships.
-“Skills such as how to address healthy relationships, dealing with conflict, and having the resilience to do that is key.
-We recently held a workshop in conjunction with Scotch College addressing these skills, which included guest speakers, hearing from recent alumni from both schools and engaging in mixed group activities.
-It was very well-received by the students.”
+It’s important that teenagers are given the tools to be able to build healthy and positive relationships.
+Schools should provide the avenue to learn skills such as how to address healthy relationships, dealing with conflict, and having the resilience to deal with these situations.

-It’s also a changing time for teenagers in regards to their stage of schooling and academic future.
-“Middle School is a time where students can personalise their learning,” Melissa explains.
-“Through subject breadth, we encourage each student to stretch and challenge themselves.
+It’s also a changing time for teenagers in regard to their stage of schooling and academic future.
+“This is a time where students can personalise their learning,” Melissa explains.
+“Through subject breadth, at MLC we encourage each student to stretch and challenge themselves.
 It’s a chance for students to explore new pathways and start the process of identifying what their strengths and interests are.”

 This is especially important in leading up to choosing academic options in the last two years of their schooling, such as whether to study the VCE (Victorian Certificate of Education), Vocational Education and Training (VET) or IB (international Baccalaureate).
-You don't want to limit their opportunities as they find out what their passions and interests are.
+You don't want to limit their opportunities as they discover their passions and interests..

 A fresh start

-Apart from Year 7, Year 9 is another major intake year for MLC, which sees many new students join.
-It’s certainly not a disadvantage to join the school mid-way through secondary schooling, she emphasises.
+At many schools, Year 9 is an intake year which sees many new students join.
+It’s certainly not a disadvantage to join the school mid-way through secondary schooling.

 Whilst it can seem like an adjustment period for both parents and students, the importance of this time of personal growth cannot be underestimated.